Ekansh-Jain/smart-brain/README.md

 # Smart-brain app
-Web App accepting image url and detecting face in the image.
-Udemy Course Tutorial Front-end code
+It is a web application created in react.
+It uses Clarifai API to detect faces in the image.